During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 Hello, beautiful people!

-As more people move toward a natural, makeup-free approach to their appearance, the desire for genuinely smooth, refined skin — not just covered skin — has become a central part of the conversation.
+As more people move toward a natural, makeup-free approach to their appearance, the desire for genuinely smooth, refined skin has become a central part of the conversation.

-Today I want to share how I actually think through this in consultations: what’s causing the problem, and which treatments — alone or in combination — are worth considering.
+Today, I want to walk you through how I approach this in real consultations: starting from what’s actually causing the pores, and then deciding which treatments are truly worth considering.

 First: What Pores Actually Are (and Aren’t)